 *Stick with the ’88-95 motif and cut it down to a lean three-discs.
 All killer, no filler.

-By leaving the fat untrimmed, Still In A Daydream grows more difficult to enjoy as it goes on, and the genre it’s meant to champion comes off looking bad.
+By leaving the fat untrimmed, Still In A Daydream grows more difficult to enjoy as it goes on.
+By the end, the genre it’s meant to champion actually comes off looking bad.